How to Setup VPS Ubuntu 22.04: Complete Secure Guide

 rsync -avz /var/www/ user@backup-server:/backups/

 This syncs your web directory to a backup server while preserving permissions and timestamps.
-For hands-off backups, many VPS providers like Hostinger offer automated snapshot tools that take full server backups without manual configuration.
-In my experience, having both file-level backups (rsync) and full-server snapshots gives you the most recovery flexibility.
+For hands-off backups, many VPS providers offer automated snapshot tools that take full server backups without manual configuration.

 Logs grow fast and can fill your disk if left unchecked.
 Ubuntu’s built-in logrotate handles this automatically, compressing old logs after they reach a certain size.
 Check your configuration with: